9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 ### Step 2 DHCP Configuration

 - DHCP stands for Dynamic Host Configuration Protocol.
 It allows for automatic IP assignment which reduces manual efort and potential errors.
 It does this in a process called `DORA`

-- `Discover:` Here, when a client device joins the network, it sends a broadcast requesting for an IP address.
+- `Discover`: Here, when a client device joins the network, it sends a broadcast requesting for an IP address.

 - The DHCP server responds with an `Offer` of the IP configurations (IP, subnet mask, gateway and other information)

-- `Request:` Here, the Client accepts the offer from the DHCP server with a DHCP Request.
+- `Request`: Here, the Client accepts the offer from the DHCP server with a DHCP Request.

-- `Ack:` Finaly the DHCP asigns the IP information to the client.
+- `Ack`: Finaly the DHCP asigns the IP information to the client.

 Below are the steps to configure a DHCP Server